On this page

 - Bumping versions in pyproject.toml

-- Resolving merge conflicts between release and master
+- Resolving merge conflicts between branches

 - Publishing GitHub releases after PRs are merged